gabriel-coutinho/equipment-maintenance/README.md

 ## Equipment Maintenance System
 This app is a Springboot backend of a equipment maintenance system.
-You can create a service order, list all or opens, find, delete and update by id,
+You can create a service order, list all or opens, find, delete and update by id, add a event or close a service order.

 ### To start: